Ultimate St. John Real Estate Investing Guide for 2026

 Median Property Prices

-When buying investment housing for short-term rentals, you need to know the amount you can pay.
-The median price of real estate will show you whether you can manage to be in that community.
-You can also employ median market worth in localized sub-markets within the market to select locations for investing.
+You also need to decide the budget you can manage to invest.
+The median values of property will tell you whether you can afford to participate in that market.
+You can also use median values in targeted sub-markets within the market to select cities for investment.

 Price Per Square Foot